2sic/2sxc-docs/2sxc Docs Generator/net-code/razor/hybrid/index.md

   <p>
     On Dnn you'll see this because <code>#if NETCOREAPP</code> was <code>false</code>. <br>

-    Here you can also place code which only compiles in DNN, like:
+    Here you can also place code which only compiles in Dnn, like:
     PortalId = @DotNetNuke.Entities.Portals.PortalSettings.Current.PortalId
   </p>
 @{#endif}